rossmc/hyva-compatibility-checker/README.md

 - Module Name
 - Relative Path
 - Has Compatibility Module Installed
+- JS File Count (in CSV report only)
+- JS Line Count
 - JS File list (in JSON report only)
-- JS Line Count
 - JS Files size (in JSON report only)
+- PHTML File Count (in CSV report only)
+- PHTML Line Count
 - PHTML File list (in JSON report only)
-- PHTML Line Count
 - PHTML Files size (in JSON report only)
+- Layout File Count (in CSV report only)
+- Layout Line Count
 - Layout File list (in JSON report only)
-- Layout Line Count
 - Layout Files size (in JSON report only)

 ## Installation & Usage